matkoch/matkoch.github.io/_drafts/2020-07-02-msbuild-tasks.md

   <div class="swiper__button swiper__button--next fas fa-chevron-right"></div>
 </div>

+Using the common keyboard shortcut, we can also easily **copy values from grid cells**.
+If we need even more insight, then the [MSBuild Structured Log Viewer](https://msbuildlog.com/) created by [Kirill Osenkov](https://twitter.com/KirillOsenkov) can be of great help:

+<div class="tweet" tweetID="1284026601416654848">2 years ago I rewrote our entire build pipeline in mostly msbuild.
+Once I learned about structured log viewer my estimations were cut in half.
+MSBuild has become a lot more of a regular programming task since then.</div>

+The Structured Log Viewer operates on [binary log files](https://docs.microsoft.com/visualstudio/msbuild/obtaining-build-logs-with-msbuild#save-a-binary-log), which can be created by passing `/binaryLogger:output.binlog` to the MSBuild invocation.
+Binary log files provide the **highest level of completeness and verbosity**, even compared to most-diagnostic level for text logs.
+Imports of files and execution of targets are **hierarchically visualized using a tree view**.
+Particularly when looking for a suitable target to integrate our own using `BeforeTargets` or `AfterTargets`, we can also view the [flattened temporal order view](https://twitter.com/KirillOsenkov/status/1192209843630665728).

+<div class="tweet" tweetID="1192209843630665728">The latest MSBuild Log Viewer adds a new option to display targets in one flat list chronologically, it may be easier to see in which order the targets actually ran:</div>

+Another benefit is that when testing our task on large projects that imply a time-consuming compilation, we can **replay a single task** without executing all its dependencies:

+<div class="tweet" tweetID="1030638751951638529">Soon in MSBuild Structured Log Viewer: run or debug MSBuild tasks by using the exact parameter values from the binlog!
+"Replay" tasks in isolation outside of the build.</div>

+TODO: Rider

+## Conclusion

 ## Acknowledgements

-I want to add that much of my adventures with MSBuild are only of good nature and happy endings because [Martin Ullrich](https://twitter.com/dasmulli) is such a great source of knowledge:
+I want to add that much of my adventures with MSBuild are only of good nature and happy endings because my friend [Martin Ullrich](https://twitter.com/dasmulli) is such a great source of knowledge:

 <div class="tweet" tweetID="1189873542906683392">I think everyone should have a @dasmulli to effectively work with #msbuild.
 Thank you so much Martin! 👏🏻</div>